Palespyder/PyProjects/Educational/README.md

 ---

-## Project 8: Credit Card Validation using Luhn's Algorithm
+## Credit Card Validation using Luhn's Algorithm
 **Description:**
 A project that validates credit card numbers using Luhn's algorithm.
 Ensures that credit card numbers are correctly formatted and potentially valid.